Disease Guide ·Progressive Retinal Atrophy ·2026

 Limited Financial Impact

-Since PRA has no treatment, the insurance payout is limited to diagnostic costs ($200-$500).
-This makes PRA one of the lower-value conditions for insurance claims.
-The real insurance value comes from covering secondary conditions like cataracts that may develop alongside PRA.
+Since PRA has no treatment, insurance payout is limited to diagnostic costs ($200-$500).
+Real value comes from covering secondary conditions like cataracts that develop alongside PRA.

 Red flag · Exclusion